Enhancing Layer Attention Efficiency through Pruning Redundant Retrievals: Method

 \subsection{Revisiting Layer Attention}

 Layer attention \cite{fang2023cross} enhances inter-layer interactions by employing attention mechanisms, enabling each layer to selectively retrieve relevant information from all preceding layers.
-Given that $\boldsymbol{x}^l\in\mathbb{R}^{C\times H\times W}$ represents the feature of \( l \)-th layer, where \(C\), \(H\), and \(W\) denote the number of channels, height, and width, respectively, we first extract the query, key, and value representations as follows:
+Given that $\boldsymbol{x}^l\in\mathbb{R}^{C\times H\times W}$ represents the feature of \( l \)-th layer, where \(C\), \(H\), and \(W\) denote the number of channels, height, and width, respectively, we first extract the query, key, and value representations as follows: Here, \( f_q^l \) extracts the query \(\boldsymbol{q}^l\) from $x^l$, while \( f_k^i \) and \( f_v^i \) extract the key \(\boldsymbol{k}^i\) and the value \(\boldsymbol{v}^i\) from the \(i\)-th layer, respectively.
+The full key and value matrices \(\boldsymbol{K}^l\) and \(\boldsymbol{V}^l\) are constructed by concatenating the representations from all preceding layers up to \(l\).
+Then the layer attention can be calculated as: